How Does Life Coaching Work?

-Note it is not your Coaches vision but your vision.
+Note it is not your coaches vision but Your vision, because ...

-However, if you have dirty glasses you will not be able to see your vision.
+But if you are looking through a dirty window you will not be able to see your vision.

-Your Coach will help you clean your glasses so you can see what it is you want from your life!
+As your Coach I will help you clean your window so you can clearly see what you want from your life, and then I'll help you create it!

 Your Coach will use visioning tools that will help you see your vision clearly, but will also engage you in The Coaching Conversation®.

-By engaging with your Coach in The Coaching Conversation® you together discover new and unique possibilities - new paradigms for positive life action.
+By engaging with your Coach in The Coaching Conversation® you discover new and unique possibilities -together you create new paradigms for positive life action.

 Participating in The Coaching Conversation® for the first time is a unique and often profound experience for clients.